Vignesh-Jayaram/food-recipes/README.md

 3. Spoonacular API

-[^1]: Feel Free to drop me some interesting ideas you wish to add to this project to make it more appealing.
+Feel Free to drop me some interesting ideas you wish to add to this project to make it more appealing[^1].